By: Kendall Hunt Publishing with contributions from the writing team of Pathways2.0 Reading and Language Arts programs (grades 1-8)

 · Does this character remind you of anyone in the Bible?
 How is the character the same or different? (younger children)

 · What can you do to show people that you appreciate their help? (younger children)

-· How might this situation have ended differently if the character had put his faith in God? (older children)
+· How might this situation have ended differently if the character had put his/her faith in God? (older children)

-· What advice do you wish you could give this character that would help her resolve this difficult situation? (older children)
+· What advice do you wish you could give this character that would help her/him resolve this difficult situation? (older children)

 For younger children, the focus is often on personal characteristics and values and what one wants versus what is right in a given situation.
-For older children and teens, the focus widens to include major issues, such as life’s purpose and our place in God’s world.
+For older children and teens, the focus widens to include major issues, such as the meaning of life and finding our place in God’s world.

-Extension activities in faith-based reading also take different forms depending on students’ age.
+Extension activities in faith-based reading also take different forms depending on the age of the student.
 For younger children, activities are often simple, such as writing a class thank-you note that shows appreciation for the community’s firefighters.
 In this activity, the teacher can focus on both specific literacy skills, such as the different parts of a letter, as well as Christian values, such as service to others and giving thanks.

 For older learners, teachers can create activities that give students the opportunity to use their literacy skills and faith-based values for the betterment of their communities.
-For example, a project in which students collaboratively develop a proposal for a faith-based after-school tutoring program to present to the school’s administration would involve literacy skills specific to formal persuasive writing while also promoting the values of collaboration and volunteerism.
+For example, a project to present to the school’s administration in which students collaboratively develop a proposal for a faith-based, after-school tutoring program.
+This would involve literacy skills specific to formal persuasive writing while also promoting the values of collaboration and volunteerism.

-The possibilities for the use of faith-based reading in the classroom are nearly limitless, and the outcomes are essential: students with strong literacy skills and strong values who can use their strengths for the betterment of their communities and the global community.
+The possibilities for the use of faith-based reading in the classroom are nearly limitless, and the outcomes are essential.
+Students with strong literacy skills and strong values can use their strengths for the betterment of their communities and the global community.

 Bette Bosma and Kathyrn Blok, A Christian Perspective on the Teaching of Reading (Grand Rapids, MI: Calin College, 1992).